 Most hall effect sensors that are intended for use with radio control vehicles will require some additional modification.
 Often, they will need an additional pull-up resistor to be added between the Vcc and signal lines.
 In some cases, their Vcc, gnd, and signal lines won’t match the colour coding of the wire.
 Hence, it is advisable to experiment with the provided Arduino sketch and a bread board to be sure of the sensor pin orientation.

-Now the flight controller needs to be told which pin to find the RPM signal on.
-To do this you will need to find the pin number in the hwdef.dat file for you board.
+Now the autopilot needs to be told which pin to find the RPM signal on.
+To do this you will need to find the pin number in the hwdef.dat file for your board.
 These can be found here.
 Within the file for your board you will need to find where the GPIO(*) definition is.
 The pin must have a timer assigned.
 Normally, these will be PWM servo/motor outputs that have been designated as a GPIO instead of PWM output.
 See GPIOs, for more information.

-Initially, it is recommended to leave the parameters RPM_MIN, RPM_MAX, and RPM_MIN_QUAL as their defaults.
+Initially, it is recommended to leave the parameters RPM2_MIN, RPM2_MAX, and RPM2_MIN_QUAL as their defaults.
 If an RPM signal exceeds any of these limits then the value reported in the ground station and the logs is zero.
 Therefore, only adjust these values once you have confirmed that your RPM sensor is working as expected, otherwise it can make it more difficult to debug if nothing is getting reported.